DedeMarantes/DedeMarantes/README.md

 - 👋 Hi, I’m @DedeMarantes
 - 🌱 I’m currently studying about Go, Terraform, AWS and Kubernetes
-- 💞️ I’m looking to work with Kubernetes (Container Orchestration)
+- 💞️ I’m looking to work with IT infrastructure
 - 📫 How to reach me ...
+- I got the CKA certification first try.
+89 score

 <!---
 DedeMarantes/DedeMarantes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.